Game Preview: Solar Bears vs. Everblades

 Festive Four Packs presented by CenturyLink

 Get the perfect holiday stocking stuffer when you purchase a Festive Four Pack, presented by CenturyLink!
-Pick any four games and get $65 dollars in gift certificates to Dick's Sporting Goods, Duffy's Sports Grill, QDOBA Mexican Eats and a FREE center ice ticket to the Orlando Solar Bears Teddy Bear Toss game on Friday, December 21st!
+Pick any four games and get $65 dollars in gift certificates to Dick's Sporting Goods, Duffy's Sports Grill, QDOBA Mexican Eats and a FREE center ice ticket to the Saturday, Dec.
+29 game against the Jacksonville Icemen!
 Packs start as low as $69.99 - CLICK HERE TO PURCHASE.

 2018-19 Season Presented by XYMOPrint: